Information Bulletin – What is Albinism?

 Over the years, researchers have used various systems for classifying oculocutaneous albinism.
 In general, these systems contrasted types of albinism having almost no pigmentation with types having slight pigmentation.
 In less pigmented types of albinism, hair and skin are cream-colored and vision is often in the range of 20/200.
 In types with slight pigmentation, hair appears more yellow or has a reddish tinge and vision may be better.

-Recent research has used analysis of DNA, the chemical that encodes genetic information, to arrive at a more precise classification system for albinism.
-Seven forms of oculocutaneous albinism are now recognized – OCA1, OCA2, OCA3, OCA4, OCA5, OCA6 and OCA7.
+DNA tests can determine the precise type of albinism.
+Research on albinism genes is ongoing.
+To date as many as seven forms of oculocutaneous albinism are now recognized – OCA1, OCA2, OCA3, OCA4, OCA5, OCA6 and OCA7.
 Some are further divided into subtypes.

 • OCA1, or tyrosinase-related albinism, results from a genetic defect in an enzyme called tyrosinase.
 This enzyme helps the body to change the amino acid, tyrosine, into pigment.
 (An amino acid is a “building block” of protein.)
 There are two subtypes of OCA1.
 In OCA1A, the enzyme is inactive and no melanin is produced, leading to white hair and very light skin.
 In OCA1B, the enzyme is minimally active and a small amount of melanin is produced, leading to hair that may darken to blond, yellow/orange or even light brown, as well as slightly more pigment in the skin.